 How We Fight Hunger

-We are the hub of Maryland’s food assistance safety net, combining 40 years of expertise with a statewide network of thousands of community partners to meet the immediate needs of hungry Marylanders while simultaneously working to create pathways out of hunger.
+Now more than ever, we have proven that the food assistance safety net we’ve built over the last six decades can withstand any crisis.
+Our expertise combined with a statewide network of community partners makes it possible to meet the immediate needs of food-insecure Marylanders while simultaneously working to create pathways out of hunger.

 We are dedicated to feeding people, strengthening communities, and ending hunger for more Marylanders.
 Join us.